-The department offers the Master of Arts and the Master of Science degrees in chemistry and cooperates with the Applied Science Program in offering the Applied Science Ph.D. in applied chemistry.
+The program offers the Master of Arts and the Master of Science degrees in chemistry and cooperates with the Applied Science Program in offering the Applied Science Ph.D. in applied chemistry.
 The M.A. and M.S. degree curricula are a blend of traditional and nontraditional innovative courses that reflect the needs of modern chemistry.
 Research-quality instrumentation and computer facilities are available to students, as well as individual attention and a high quality of instruction.

 - Baccalaureate degree from an accredited institution with a cumulative grade point average of at least 2.75 (4.0 scale), or 3.0 in the last 60 hours

 - Entering students will be counseled and placed in appropriate courses based on their performances on placement tests in the four sub-disciplines of chemistry

 Academically talented undergraduate chemistry students may schedule courses on an accelerated basis and enroll in selected graduate courses in their senior year.
 Students may receive a master’s degree one year after completing the BS degree.
 This program is an option only for students who have excellent academic records for the first three years of undergraduate study and have completed the suggested 108 hours of undergraduate work through the junior year.
-Permission for early enrollment in graduate courses in the senior year must be obtained from the dean of the Graduate School on recommendation of the department chairperson.
+Permission for early enrollment in graduate courses in the senior year must be obtained from the dean of the Graduate School and on the recommendation of the department chairperson.
 Students registered for graduate credit in dual-listed (4000/5000) courses are responsible for additional assigned work.
 Details of the bachelor’s/master’s program, including a suggested five-year sequence, are available from the chemistry department office.

 A limited number of graduate assistantships are available.
 Contact the program coordinator for information.
 International applicants for teaching assistantships must have an overall score of at least 50 on the Test of Spoken English (the testing facility must send scores to the program coordinator).